-(Ongoing) Implemented in Fall 2015 and Spring 2016 The Landis Collective continues to administer a required first year diversity & inclusion theme during extended orientation facilitated by the Social Justice Peer Educators.
-They also provide two additional diversity & inclusion themed programs that students choose from a select menu of programs, events and workshops.
+The Office of Equity & Inclusivity continues to administer a required first-year diversity & inclusion theme during extended orientation facilitated by the Social Justice Peer Educators.
+They, along with Access and Disability Services, also provide additional diversity & inclusion themed programs from which students can choose as a part of their extended orientation.

-(Ongoing) The PSC facilitated the Inclusive Leadership Student training (ILST) retreat at the Carlisle Comfort Inn & Suites every semester since Fall 2016; 108 participants representing 30 clubs, organizations and offices have participated.
+Beginning in Fall 2016: Dickinson facilitated an Inclusive Leadership Student training (ILST) retreat at the Carlisle Comfort Inn & Suites.
+Over 100 participants representing 30 clubs, organizations and offices have participated.

 Dickinson is committed to providing a supportive working and learning environment for all employees and students.
 Human Resource Services (HRS) uses educational programs, such as, Protecting Our Community and Preventing Workplace Harassment and the Campus Save Act to advance knowledge of these hazards and all employees are required to participate.

-(Ongoing) HRS works with departments throughout the year to support their overall goals and developmental needs.
-They routinely conduct needs assessment for developing specific training programs based on the evolving needs of the campus community.
+HRS works with departments throughout the year to support their overall goals and developmental needs.
+They routinely conduct needs assessments for developing specific training programs based on the evolving needs of the campus community.

-(Ongoing) Student Life Division staff members offer monthly programing centered on diversity topics that are specifically for faculty and staff.
+Student Life Division staff members offer monthly programming centered on diversity topics that are specifically for faculty and staff.
 There are also opportunities for faculty and staff to receive training programs, such as Ally Worship, Trans 101, and RAISE.

-(Ongoing) The college is deeply invested in increasing campus safety in general, and safety as it relates to sexual assault and misconduct in particular.
+The college is deeply invested in increasing campus safety in general, and safety as it relates to sexual assault and misconduct in particular.
 We have a strong Sexual Harassment and Misconduct policy in place.
-A fulltime Title IX coordinator and Assistant Title IX coordinator.
-In addition, the Presidential Working Group on Sexual Harassment, sexual Misconduct and Title IX was established in Fall 2017 to evaluate the college’s Sexual Misconduct Policy to remain in compliance of updated regulations form the Department of Education.
+A full-time Title IX coordinator and assistant Title IX coordinator.
+In addition, the Presidential Working Group on Sexual Harassment, Sexual Misconduct and Title IX was established in Fall 2017 to evaluate the college’s Sexual Misconduct Policy to remain in compliance of updated regulations from the Department of Education.